keydap/sparrow-client/README.md

-This is a SCIM client
+This is a client for the Sparrow Cloud Identity Server.